-- Per § 23-9.10:1 of the Code, SCHEV is "designated the planning and coordinating agency for all post-secondary educational programs for all health professions and occupations.
+• Per § 23-9.10:1 of the Code, SCHEV is "designated the planning and coordinating agency for all post-secondary educational programs for all health professions and occupations.
 The Council shall make recommendations, including those relating to financing, whereby adequate and coordinated educational programs may be provided to produce an appropriate supply of properly trained personnel.
 The Council is authorized to conduct such studies as it deems appropriate.
-All state departments and agencies shall cooperate with the Council in the execution of its responsibilities under this section." - Per § 23-9.6:1 (19) of the Code, SCHEV is charged to, "Develop, in cooperation with the institutions of higher education, the Board of Nursing, and the Advisory Council on the Future of Nursing in Virginia, a strategic statewide plan to ensure an adequate supply of nurses.
-The Council shall recommend to the Governor and the General Assembly such changes in public policy as may be necessary to meet the state's current and future need for essential nursing services." - Chapter 847, 2007 Virginia Acts of Assembly, Item 145 - "F. The State Council of Higher Education for Virginia and the Secretary of Education, in conjunction with the three medical schools, University of Virginia, Virginia Commonwealth University, and Eastern Virginia Medical School, shall monitor the results of the Generalist Initiative, especially the decisions of graduates from the undergraduate medical programs to enter generalist residencies, and the composition of the residencies in the two associated academic health centers.
+All state departments and agencies shall cooperate with the Council in the execution of its responsibilities under this section."

+• Per § 23-9.6:1 (19) of the Code, SCHEV is charaged to, "Develop, in cooperation with the institutions of higher education, the Board of Nursing, and the Advisory Council on the Future of Nursing in Virginia, a strategic statewide plan to ensure an adequate supply of nurses.
+The Council shall recommend to the Governor and the General Assembly such changes in public policy as may be necessary to meet the state's current and future need for essential nursing services.

+Chapter 781, 2009 Virginia Acts of Assembly, Item 149 "F. The State Council of Higher Education for Virginia and the Secretary of Education, in conjunction with the three medical schools, University of Virginia, Virginia Commonwealth University, and Eastern Virginia Medical School, shall monitor the results of the Generalist Initiative, especially the decisions of graduates from the undergraduate medical programs to enter generalist residencies, and the composition of the residencies in the two associated academic health centers.
 The three medical schools shall report biennially to the State Council by October 1. ...

+F.1.d.
+The State Council shall, in consultation with the University of Virginia, Virginia Commonwealth University, and Eastern Virginia Medical School, provide a summary of the biennial report to the Chairmen of the House Appropriations and Senate Finance Committees by November 1, and shall include policy and funding recommendations, as appropriate, to address the need for medical education and training in the Commonwealth.

-- I. The State Council of Higher Education, in consultation with the Healthcare Workforce Task Force described herein, shall develop and recommend criteria for awarding additional state funds via a competitive grant process to innovative regional public-private sector partnerships that seek to maximize the number of newly licensed nurses and increase the supply of graduate nursing faculty.
-The Healthcare Workforce Task Force will develop criteria for the grant award process, identify aggressive attainment goals, establish mechanisms to monitor results and recommend program scope for the Council and policy makers to consider." - 11) Institutional Certification for Certain Private and All Out-of-state Postsecondary Institutions - - Per § 23-276.1 of the Code, SCHEV is responsible for certifying certain private (all for-profit and new non-profit) and all out-of-state institutions in order for these entities to operate in Virginia. - Chapter 847, 2007 Virginia Acts of Assembly, Item 145.G provides nongeneral funds "to support higher education coordination and review services, including expenses incurred in the regulation and oversight of the private and out-ofstate postsecondary institutions and proprietary schools operating in Virginia.
-These funds will be generated through fee schedules developed pursuant to § 23-276.9, Code of Virginia." - 12) Advisory Services to Private, Nonprofit Institutions --
+10) Institutional Certification for Certain Private and All Out-of-state Postsecondary Institutions -• Per § 23-276.1 of the Code, SCHEV is responsible for certifying certain private (all for-profit and new non-profit) and all out-of-state institutions in order for these entities to operate in Virginia.

+• Chapter 781, 2009 Virginia Acts of Assembly, Item 149.G. provides nongeneral funds "to support higher education coordination and review services, including expenses incurred in the regulation and oversight of the private and out-ofstate postsecondary institutions and proprietary schools operating in Virginia.
+These funds will be generated through fee schedules developed pursuant to § 23-276.9, Code of Virginia.'

+11) Advisory Services to Private, Nonprofit Institutions --